My Best Squirrelfriend's Dragsmaids Wedding Trip: Episode

-Garcelle Beauvais and Chris Colfer are guest judges.
-The runway category is Red for Filth.
-Shangela and Trixie Mattel receive positive critiques and are announced as the top two contestants.
-BeBe Zahara Benet, Kennedy Davenport, and Morgan McMichaels receive negative critiques and are announced as the bottom three contestants.
-Shangela and Trixie Mattel face off in a lip-sync contest to "Freaky Money" by RuPaul featuring Big Freedia.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Mathews, as well as guest judges Garcelle Beauvais and Chris Colfer.
+RuPaul shares the assignment of the main challenge and the runway category ("Red for Filth"), then the fashion show commences.
+After the contestants present their looks, the judges watch scenes from the film, deliver their critiques, and share the results.
+Shangela and Trixie Mattel are declared the top two contestants.
+BeBe Zahara Benet, Kennedy Davenport, and Morgan McMichaels place in the bottom three.
+The contestants deliberate in the workroom, then Shangela and Trixie Mattel face off in a lip-sync contest to "Freaky Money" by RuPaul featuring Big Freedia.
 Shangela wins the lip-sync and decides to eliminate Morgan McMichaels from the competition.
+Morgan McMichaels returns to the workroom to write a message on the mirror for the remaining contestants.
+Back on the main stage, RuPaul asks the viewers to support their preferred winner on social media.